 Some recipes bring out the obsessive, the this-must-be-perfect, the one-more-to-make-it-even-better, and this recipe stuck that cord.
 The next time I make them it’ll be with a sprinkle of sea salt on the top, maybe a smoked Maldon, and a barrel aged stout.

 As a side note: beer and cookies are vastly superior to milk and cookies.
 No exceptions.

 - 3 ¾ cups (1 lbs) powdered sugar

 - Separate the eggs.

 - Add the salt to the whites and beat the whites until light and frothy.

 - Add ½ cup powdered sugar to the whites, beat until firm.

 - Add the remaining powdered sugar and cocoa powder, stir until combined.

-- Stir in the beer and egg yolks until well combined.
+- Stir in the vanilla, beer and egg yolks until well combined.
 Stir in the chocolate chips.